-An MMSI is a nine digit number used on Marine Transceivers capable of using Digital call is transmitted.
+An MMSI is a nine digit number used on Marine Transceivers capable of using Digital Selective Calling (DSC).
+This number is used by the HX600S when a Marine DSC Distress call is transmitted.
 This number is registered with the USCG.
-Refer to section 13 "MENU
+Refer to section 13 "MENU ("SET") MODE" (MMSI REG).

-Selective Calling (DSC).
-This number is used by the HX500S when a Marine DSC Distress will operate.
-If you have a fixed mounted DSC VHF and already have a MMSI, this MMSI should be programmed into the HX500S.
+NOTE: An MMSI must be programmed into the HX600S before the DSC Distress function will operate.
+If you have a fixed mounted DSC VHF and already have a MMSI, this MMSI should be programmed into the HX600S.